jeffersondesouza/mentoria-arretada/mentoring/k8s/README.md

   ```

 ## GENERAL
+- pod:
-- pod: encapsaltes the containers
+    > encapsaltes the containers
 - svc:
     > Related to a POD, allows communication to and between PODs
     > CusterIP: Internal communication
     > NodePort: External communication
     > LoadBalancer: Cloud communication
 - rs:
+    > encapsulates one or more PODs
+    > If one of the PODs go down, it can create a new instance
 - deploy:
 - vol:
 - hpa: